zhanghui-hunan/detection-of-fabric/README.md

 ### Installation
->> <br> Please run setup.py for installation and dataset preparation.
+>>  Please run setup.py for installation and dataset preparation.

 ## Run
 use the following command to test a dataset.